What Is Democracy?

 - Learning to Give Briefing Papers.
 Patriotism: /resources/patriotism

-Ask the students to name some spectator sports (basketball, football, baseball, lacrosse, etc.).
-Discuss the role of the spectator in the sport (promote team energy and enthusiasm).
-Share a funny story or ask the students to give examples of spectators who are passionately involved in the game.
+Brainstorm some spectator sports (basketball, football, baseball, lacrosse) and ask the learners to describe the role of the spectators in the sport (promote team energy and enthusiasm).
+Share fun examples of spectators who are passionately involved in the game.
 Ask, "As hard as they try, how much can a spectator influence the game from the stands?"

-Tell the students that you are going to give them examples of people participating in government and examples of people acting as spectators.
-Tell them to give a hand signal to indicate which one it is (e.g., raise one hand for participating; raise two hands for spectator).
-One by one, give the following examples (fill in with more of your own with which your students are familiar), discussing after students respond to each because there may be different perspectives on the value of these actions.
+Give the learners examples of people participating in government and examples of people acting as spectators.
+They give a hand signal to indicate which is participatory.
+One by one, give the following examples (fill in with more of your own), discussing after learners respond to each because there may be different perspectives on the value of these actions.

 - peaceful protest in front of the White House